btihen/btihen_dev/content/posts/ruby/rails_7_1_api_exploration/index.md

 }
 ```

-This code can be found at: https://github.com/btihen-dev/bedrock
+This code can (soon) be found at: https://github.com/btihen-dev/api_intro

 ## Getting Started